moodclient/telnet/README.md

 	})
 ```

-You can also register hook with the terminal after creation:
+You can also register a hook with the terminal after creation:

 ```go
 terminal.RegisterIncomingTextHook(incomingText)